-Customer behavior analysis is less statistical in nature but it can provide finer grained information about how customers interact with products and advertisement at a store.
+Customer behavior analysis is less statistical in nature, but it can provide finer-grained information about how customers interact with products and advertisement in a store.
 This information also leads to a better understanding of the customer’s buying decision.

 Gaze analysis is vital to understanding customer behavior in terms of attention, feeling and desire.
 When a person is in the field of view of a static camera, inside a digital Point-of-Sale screen for instance, gaze can give information about the focus point of that person.
-From here retailers can learn about what is attractive about the advertisement and how long it was looked at.
+From here, retailers can learn about what is attractive about the advertisement and how long it was looked at.
 This can also be applied in store shelves.
-Consumer attention estimation can help retailers define the optimal disposition of product in shelves, conduct statistics about the most interesting products and several other applications.
+Consumer attention estimation can help retailers define the optimal position of products in shelves and collect statistics about the most interesting products and several other applications.